-To End Surprise Medical Bills, New York Tried Arbitration — Health Care Costs Went Up
+To End Surprise Medical Bills, New York Tried Arbitration.
+Health Care Costs Went Up

 New York was among the first to tackle the issue.
 In 2015, it passed a surprise billing law that uses "baseball-style" arbitration as a way to settle payment disputes between insurance companies and doctors.
 Under this approach, which is used in Major League Baseball to negotiate salaries (hence the name), each party submits a proposed dollar amount to the arbiter, who then chooses one as the final monetary award.

 According to an analysis of newly released data from New York's Department of Financial Services, the New York model is making health care substantially more expensive in the state.
-In fact arbiters are typically deciding on dollar amounts above the 80th percentile of typical costs.
+In fact, arbiters are typically deciding on dollar amounts above the 80th percentile of typical costs.

 "This is an extremely high and extremely inflationary rule of thumb," says Loren Adler, author of the analysis and associate director of the USC-Brookings Schaeffer Initiative for Health Policy.